 Stay up-to-date on accounting standards

 While the shift to online has provided immediate access to information, peer reviews and related industry insights, it has come incredibly useful in recent times.
-When government announced the Covid-19 Temporary Employer / Employee Relief Scheme (TERS) Directives, accountants were able to quickly access and digest the regulation amendments online.
+When the government announced the Covid-19 Temporary Employer / Employee Relief Scheme (TERS) Directives, accountants were able to quickly access and digest the regulation amendments online.

 Be proactive rather than reactive

-There is an increased trend towards proactive accounting.
+There is an increasing trend towards proactive accounting.
 With more accountants expected to play a role in businesses’ decision-making processes, they have to understand the potential implications of any significant business initiatives their customers might want to undertake.

 This could mean, for example, determining if the business should keep its premises or retrench employees to reduce the impact of the pandemic.
 Accountants are expected to understand and provide input on all the possible implications of these actions.